beyondnetPeru/ts-nodejs-starter/README.md

-# ts-nodejs-starter
+# dddjs
-A simple starter template for nodejs with support to ES6 and TypeScript
+A simple library to use Domain-Driven Design concepts with NodeJs, Js and TypeScript